alexandre-savaris/fhir-facade-cnes-organization/README.md

 - Use the Bearer token `0190dfc9-288e-70b3-80a5-70eb9a03d68e` for authentication.

 ## Notes
 The facade accesses the homologation instance of the SOAP webservice, whose data are available for __tests use only__.

 ## Release Notes

+### 2.0.0

+- Upgrading to Java 21 and HAPI FHIR 8.2.0.
+- Refactoring XML Namespaces and XML Paths for parsing responses from the SOAP webservice.
+- Refactoring for generating Resource instances based on the new profile definitions.

 ### 1.2.0